• info@al-dirassa.com

 6. Do I need a prayer mat?

-The Haram has clean carpets, but carrying a lightweight mat is useful when the mosque is packed.
+The Haram has clean carpets, but carrying a lightweight mat is useful when the mosque is crowded.

 Laura Pociene